iGeeky/wolf/quick-start-with-docker/README.md

 # startup the wolf system by docker.
 docker-compose up -d database
+# Launch the docker container.
+# It is strongly recommended that you modify the `RBAC_TOKEN_KEY` and `WOLF_CRYPT_KEY` environment variables in `docker-compose.yaml`, using default settings may put the system at risk.
 docker-compose up -d server restful-demo agent-or agent-demo

 # init demo configuration in wolf-server.